garydunkerley/garydunkerley.github.io/_pages/about.md

 ## Miscellanea
 + Submission to the Alignment Research Center's *Eliciting Latent Knowledge Proposal Contest* ([pdf]({{ site.baseurl }}/files/notes/ELK.pdf))
-	* This proposal considers the following problem: suppose you have an intelligent algorithm equipped with a reporter which answers questions posed by a human.
-How do you encourage the reporter to accurately convey the algorithms's knowledge even when the human would be fooled?
+	* This proposal considers the following problem: suppose you have an intelligent algorithm equipped with a reporter which answers questions about the algorithms knowledge and decision making posed by a human.
+How do you encourage the reporter to accurately convey the algorithm's knowledge even when the human would be fooled?
 We adapt the Alignment Research Center's [SmartVault](https://docs.google.com/document/d/1WwsnJQstPq91_Yh-Ch2XRL8H_EpsnjrC1dwZXR37PC8/edit) example and sketch a strategy for accurate knowledge representation and how one might encourage "honest" reporting via an adversarial architecture.
 + Investigating sequential *n*-player duel games ([pdf]({{ site.baseurl }}/files/notes/duels.pdf))
 	* A small personal project I took on after learning some undergraduate game theory.
 + Undergraduate research project on tropical grassmannians ([pdf]({{site.baseurl }}/files/notes/tropical_research.pdf))